 If the NG-RAN node receives a PDU SESSION RESOURCE SETUP REQUEST message containing several PDU Session ID IEs (in the PDU Session Resource Setup Request List IE) set to the same value, the NG-RAN node shall report the establishment of the corresponding PDU sessions as failed in the PDU SESSION RESOURCE SETUP RESPONSE message with an appropriate cause value.

-If the NG-RAN node receives a PDU SESSION RESOURCE SETUP REQUEST message containing a PDU Session ID IE (in the PDU Session Resource Setup Request List IE) set to a value that identifies an active PDU session (established before the PDU SESSION RESOURCE SETUP REQUEST message was received), the NG-RAN node shall report the establishment of the new PDU session as failed in the PDU SESSION RESOURCE SETUP REQUEST message with an appropriate cause value.
+If the NG-RAN node receives a PDU SESSION RESOURCE SETUP REQUEST message containing a PDU Session ID IE (in the PDU Session Resource Setup Request List IE) set to a value that identifies an active PDU session (established before the PDU SESSION RESOURCE SETUP REQUEST message was received), the NG-RAN node shall keep the active PDU session and report the establishment of the new PDU session as failed in the PDU SESSION RESOURCE SETUP REQUEST message with an appropriate cause value.